The self-dual point of the two-dimensional random-cluster model is critical for $q\geq 1$: Basic features of the model

 The domain Markov property and comparison between boundary conditions allow us to define infinite-volume measures.
-Indeed, one can consider a sequence of measures on boxes of increasing size with free boundary condition.
-This sequence is increasing in the sense of stochastic domination, which implies that it converges weakly to a limiting measure, called the random-cluster measure on $\mathbb{L}$ with free boundary condition (denoted by $\ph^0$).
+Indeed, one can consider a sequence of measures on boxes of increasing size with free boundary conditions.
+This sequence is increasing in the sense of stochastic domination, which implies that it converges weakly to a limiting measure, called the random-cluster measure on $\mathbb{L}$ with free boundary condition (and denoted by $\ph^0$).
 This classic construction can be performed with many other sequences of measures, defining several \emph{a priori} different infinite-volume measures on $\mathbb{L}$.
 For instance, one can define the random-cluster measure $\ph^1$ with wired boundary condition, by considering the decreasing sequence of random-cluster measures on finite boxes with wired boundary condition.

-For given $q\geq 1$, it is shown that uniqueness can fail only for $p$ in a countable set $\mathcal{D}_q$, see Theorem (4.60) of \cite{Grimmett}.
+For given $q\geq 1$, it is known that uniqueness can fail only for $p$ in a countable set $\mathcal{D}_q$, see Theorem (4.60) of \cite{Grimmett}.
 Therefore, there exists a \emph{critical point} $p_c$ such that for any infinite-volume measure with $p<p_c$ (resp.\ $p>p_c$), there is almost surely no infinite component of connected sites (resp.\ at least one infinite component).

 \begin{remark} It is natural to conjecture that the critical point satisfies $p_c=p_{sd}$.
-Indeed, if one assumes $p_c\neq p_{sd}$, there would be two phase transitions, one at $p_c$, due to the change of behaviour in the primal model, and one at $p_c^\star$, due to the change of behaviour in the dual model. \end{remark}
+Indeed, if one assumes $p_c\neq p_{sd}$, there would be two phase transitions, one at $p_c$, due to the change of behavior in the primal model, and one at $p_c^\star$, due to the change of behavior in the dual model. \end{remark}

 \paragraph{The inequality $p_c\geq p_{sd}$.}